Edward Brabazon, 1st Baron Ardee

 Edward grew up at Thomas Court, near present-day Thomas Street in Dublin city, where his father had built a house out of the lands of the former Abbey of St Thomas the Martyr, which were granted to him after the Dissolution of the Monasteries.
 The Abbey's lands included Killruddery, near Bray, County Wicklow.
 The building of the original Kilruddery House seems to have begun in Edward's later years: Kilruddery is still the family home, although no trace of the original house survives.
 He occupied Ballinasloe castle in the 1570s/80s, on land previously held by Seán na Maighe Ó Cellaigh.

 He was made a member of the Privy Council of Ireland in 1584.
-In 1585, he held the office of Member of Parliament for Wicklow County in the Irish House of Commons.
+In 1585, he was elected as Member of Parliament for County Wicklow in the Irish House of Commons.
 He was knighted on 24 August 1595.
 Brabazon was High Sheriff of Staffordshire in 1606 and served as MP for Bangor between 1613 and 1615.
 He was a member of the Council of Munster in 1615.
 On 19 July 1616, he was created Baron Ardee in the Peerage of Ireland and took his seat in the Irish House of Lords.